vlkv/chocofly/docs/layout.md

 NOTE: The key `\`(`|`) is located on the left of the `a` key, this is the only difference from the standard ANSI layout here.

 ## Two additional layers only: Lower and Raise
-- LOWER layer is activated with a right thumb (red on Fig. 2).
+- LOWER layer (🔴 on Fig. 2) is activated with a right thumb.
-- RAISE layer is activated with a left thumb (blue on Fig. 2).
+- RAISE layer (🔵 on Fig. 2) is activated with a left thumb.

 ![Fig. 2.
 Keys to activate LOWER and RAISE layers](/docs/images/chocofly_lower_raise_activation.png)